-How to Set Up Goals in Google Analytics?
+How do you set up Goals in Google Analytics?

-To create a new goal, click +NEW GOAL.
-You can also choose to import a goal from the gallery, or to click on an existing target to edit it.
-If the +NEW GOAL or Import options are not visible, it’s because you’ve already created the maximum 20 goals for the current view.
+To create a new goal, click on the “+NEW GOAL” button.
+Alternatively, if you have existing goals or want to import a pre-configured goal from the gallery, you can select the appropriate option based on your requirements.
+Note that if the “+NEW GOAL” or Import options are not visible, it means you have already created the maximum limit of 20 goals for the current view.

 To create, edit, and share goals in Google Analytics, you must have Edit permission at the View level in the account you’re working with.
 If you do not, speak to the administrator of your account to have those enabled.